Date: 30 April 2016. Label Everything.

 bread wrapper tags.
 It is easy to make a note for myself on them

 in a permanent marker.
-Ink pens won't write on the plastic so
+Ink pens will not write on the plastic so

 use your better markers.